GianniBYoung/podman-linkwarden/README.md

-Quadlets for creating a simple Linkwarden pod intended to be ran as an unprivileged podman user.
+Quadlets for creating a simple and hardened Linkwarden pod intended to be ran as an unprivileged podman user with optional ai tagging component.

 This configuration will restart on failure, start at boot, and automatically pull the latest image on restart